 Emerald Ash Borer in Vermont

-Emerald ash borer has been confirmed in northern Orange County.
+Emerald ash borer has been confirmed in Orange, Washington, and Caledonia Counties.
 This is the first emerald ash borer (EAB) infestation discovered in Vermont.
-Forestry crews have been dispatched to the area to determine the extent of the infestation.
-Here is a map of EAB infestations in New England.
+Here is a map of the EAB infested area in Vermont.